 Short-Term Gains, Long-Term Wreckage

-The thinking was cynical: no one would notice if the changes were small and spread out.
+The executive thinking was tragically cynical: no one would notice if the changes were small and incremental.

 The Chemical Dominoes

-That move blew up in their face.
-Chillgarde reacted chemically with the foam stabilizer, Kelcoloid.
-The result: visible, floating white flakes in the beer.
-Consumers called it “mucus.”
+That move was the final nail in the coffin.
+The Chillgarde reacted chemically with the foam stabilizer already in the beer (known as Kelcoloid).
+The horrifying result was visible, floating white flakes in the bottles and cans.
+Consumers, disgusted, began calling it "mucus."
 Or worse.

-In response, Schlitz removed the foam stabilizer entirely.
-Problem solved?
-No. The beer now went flat almost immediately.
+In a final, desperate move, Schlitz removed the foam stabilizer entirely.
+This solved the "flake" problem but created another: the beer now went flat almost immediately after being poured.

-This wasn’t just one bad tweak—it was a cascade.
-Each fix created a new issue.
-The company was operating blind, prioritizing margins over drinkability.
+This wasn't just one bad tweak; it was a chemical cascade.
+Each "fix" created a new, worse issue.
+The company was operating blind, prioritizing industrial efficiency over the fundamental drinkability of its product.

 Ignored Lessons in Paradise